Promoting British Values at Leesland C of E Federation

 The DfE have reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout the regular school day, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws or rules, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as the Police and Fire Services are regular parts of our school calendar and help reinforce this message.
+Our school rules of Be Ready, Be Safe, Be Respectful reinforce the importance of following the rules for the benefit of everyone.

 Within school, pupils are actively encouraged to make choices, knowing that they are in a safe and supportive environment.
 Across the federation we educate and provide boundaries for young pupils to make choices safely, through provision of a safe environment and empowering education.
-Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through our E-Safety and PSHE lessons as well as through the ‘hidden curriculum’ of Spiritual, Moral, Social and Cultural development (SMSC).
+Pupils are encouraged to know, understand and exercise their rights and personal freedoms and are advised on how to exercise these safely, for example through our E-Safety and Philosophy for Children (P4C) lessons as well as through the ‘hidden curriculum’ of Spiritual, Moral, Social and Cultural development (SMSC).
 Whether it be through choice of challenge, of how they record, of participation in our numerous extra-curricular clubs and opportunities, pupils are given the freedom to make choice.